cursive-team/pz-hiring/pz_hiring/README.md

 To build the node version, run `wasm-pack build --target nodejs --out-dir ./pz_hiring`.

 To run the node version, you can then go to `./node_test`, run `npm i`, and then run `node index.js`.

+You can use the functions in the `pz-hiring` package, which you can find at https://www.npmjs.com/package/pz-hiring.